IlanCosman/scuba/README.md

 Scuba is highly inspired by [Fisher][], and operates similarly.
 What are the differences?
 What are the advantages and disadvantages?

-**TLDR:** Scuba is essentially [fisher 4.0][] but faster, simpler, better maintained, and in line with Fish design philosophy.
+**TLDR:** Scuba is similar to the [projected fisher 4.0][] but 100% fish, faster, simpler, better maintained, and more in line with Fish design philosophy.
 Unlike Fisher, Scuba does not support file-based configuration or dependencies.

 ### Differences